 Among the variables presented, the demographics, burnout, and organizational commitment revealed to have no significant relationship to turnover intention.
 This signifies that each of the presented variables linking to turnover intention does not affect the employees' thinking of whether to stay or leave the organization.
 The employee has the choice to leave the organization or not depends on how the company is treating him or her.
 Probably, there are still some factors that could justify the turnover intention of every employee in the institution.
 This supports the theory of George Homan's social exchange theory with the concept of perceived organizational support (Settoon, Bennett, & Liden 1996).
-Employees would consider staying in the organization especially if they experience less of burnout and more of giving the idea that organization needed their support and participation.
+Employees would consider staying in the organization needed their support and participation.